mhucka/Cirq/docs/dev/triage.md

 **When:**

-* 11:00AM-12:00PM PST Wednesdays
+* 11:00AM-12:00PM PST every other Wednesday.

 **What:**

-Cirq Cynque should be the place to discuss
+Cirq Cynq should be the place to discuss

 * as much of the `triage/discuss` items as possible and make decisions about controversial bugs and feature requests.
 * **prioritization requests** - stakeholders, like quantum platform providers, research teams should be able to advocate for raising the priority of certain items